How NFTs are unlocking brand loyalty | Marketing Mag

 Share

-Non-fungible tokens (NFTs) have taken the art world by storm.
-It creates new ways for musicians, designers, and other creatives to distribute their work.
-Robin Marchant explores brand loyalty through NFTs.
+Non-fungible tokens (NFTs) have taken the art world by storm by creating ways for musicians, designers, and other creatives to control how their work is distributed.

 Finder’s 2021 NFT Adoption Report found that 4.6 percent of Australian internet users currently own an NFT.
 However, the NFT market is growing at an exponential rate.
-The global market for NFTs recorded sales of AU$35 billion last year.
-According to Shopify research, more than one-quarter of Australian and New Zealand consumers said they will likely purchase an NFT this year.
+The global market for NFTs recorded sales of AU$35 billion last year and according to Shopify research, more than one-quarter (27 percent) of Australian and New Zealand consumers said they will likely purchase an NFT this year.

-Some people think of NFTs as a passing fad.
-But other brands are tapping into NFTs to create connections and build long term loyalty.
+And, while some people think of NFTs as a passing fad or something for the cool kids, brands are tapping into NFTs to create deep connections with consumers and build long term loyalty.

 What are non-fungible tokens (NFTs)?

 It’s become common practice to attach digital content—such as art, music, or videos—to these tokens.
 A token is something that represents something else.
-In the case of NFTs, tokens represent verifiable ownership of digital content on the blockchain.
-Art is often linked to NFTs because it’s easy to attach to tokens and is easily verifiable.
+In some instances, NFTs can be used to unlock certain consumer benefits — we call this tokengating — and in other instances NFTs are used for authentication and to prove ownership.

 Let’s break down the phrase “non-fungible token”.
 “Fungible” means replaceable or mutually interchangeable.
-A fork is an example of something fungible because it lacks unique properties.
-It can easily be replicated or replaced by an identical item.
-While ‘non-fungible’ simply means that the token’s property is unique.
-It’s unable to be swapped for another token.
-Real estate, land, and diamonds are examples of assets that are non-fungible.
-These assets have unique properties.
+A spoon is an example of something fungible because it lacks unique properties and can therefore easily be replicated or replaced by an identical item.
+While “‘non-fungible’ simply means that the token is unique and not interchangeable.
+Real estate, land, and diamonds are examples of assets that are non-fungible because they have unique properties.

 Authentication is an important part of NFTs and blockchain technology.
-People who don’t hold a token may be able to view or access digital content of someone else’s NFT.
-However, only one person (or a select few) can own the content associated with a token.
+Even though people who don’t hold an NFT may be able to view or access digital content attached to someone else’s NFT, only one wallet can own the NFT.

 What is token gating?

-For example, Shopify merchants have begun experimenting with NFTs via token gating.
-This strategy gives token holders access to exclusive products, experiences, early access to store openings, or invitations to members-only events.
+For example, Shopify merchants have begun experimenting with token gating NFTs, a strategy that gives token holders access to exclusive products, experiences, early access to store openings, or invitations to members-only events.

-Ownership needs to be verified for token holders to receive access to token-gated perks.
-NFTs are owned and stored in a customer’s crypto wallet.
-Token gating works by peeking into a wallet to see if there’s an NFT or not.
+Ownership needs to be verified for NFT holders to receive access to tokengated perks.
+NFTs are owned and stored in a customer’s crypto wallet and tokengating works by peeking into a wallet to see if it has a particular NFT or not.

 NFTs: the new loyalty program?

-Today, we’re seeing the exponential rise of brands that were born on the web.
-These offer attractive online experiences and strong and loyal relationships with their customers.
+Today, we’re seeing the exponential rise of brands that were born on the web and offer attractive online experiences and strong and loyal relationships with customers.

-Customer acquisition costs are on the rise in response to widespread regulation.
-Brands are experimenting with new ways to foster a deeper connection to customers.
-Customer loyalty programs and exploring new engagement channels have become important.
-Brands invest in both short-term performance initiatives and long-term brand building to create lifelong customers and brand evangelists.
+With customer acquisition costs on the rise, brands are experimenting with new ways to foster a deeper connection to their customers.
+Things like customer loyalty programs and exploring new engagement channels has become increasingly important as brands invest in both short-term performance initiatives and long-term brand building to create lifelong customers and brand evangelists.

-For retailers, exclusive product access is one of the most practical token gating.
-Limited edition items are only available to token holders as a way to ‘reward’ loyal customers and fans.
+For retailers, exclusive product access is one of the most practical tokengating use cases where limited edition items are only available to token holders as a way to reward loyal customers and fans.

-Tokengated commerce can also be used to access future NFT releases and airdrops.
-Exclusive access to communities, including Discord channels, in-person events and retail store activations.
+Tokengated commerce can also be used to access future NFT releases and airdrops, as well as exclusive access to communities, including Discord channels, in-person events and retail store activations.

 In the US, many brands like the Chicago Bulls and Martha Stewart are beginning to experiment with NFTs.
-Shopify recently partnered with NFT marketplace, Doodles, at SXSW 2022.
-The partnership creates an immersive experience called Doodleland for festival-goers and Doodle token holders.
+Shopify recently partnered with NFT collection, Doodles, at SXSW 2022 to create an immersive experience called Doodleland for festival-goers and Doodle NFT holders.
 While the event was open to everyone, Doodles customers could unlock all kinds of experiences, including exclusive access to apparel and limited-edition merchandise.

 austin was magical 😛🌈 @sxsw @Shopify @BehrPaint @VTProDesign pic.twitter.com/dzdxhmQ5kN